Ares-Developers/Ares-docs/restored/multiengineer.rst

 :tagdef:`[General]EngineerAlwaysCaptureTech=boolean`
   Specifies whether tech buildings can be captured no matter what their current health status is.

+  .. note:: All structures originally owned by countries with
+    \ :tag:`MultiplayPassive=yes` are considered tech structures.
+This definition  is likely to change in a later version.
 :tagdef:`[General]EngineerDamageCursor.*=Cursor`
   Specifies the cursor to indicate an engineer will only damage the building instead of capturing it.
 See :ref:`Super weapon cursors <sw-cursors>`.